Car Loans Explained: What to Know Before You Borrow

 Is a longer loan term a bad idea?

 Not automatically — it lowers the monthly payment — but it raises total interest and increases the risk of owing more than the car is worth.
+In the example above, stretching $30,000 from five years to seven saved $140 a month but cost about $2,780 more overall.
 Weigh both sides.

 What does it mean to be "underwater" on a car loan?